 But what exactly does this mean?
 Where did it come from, who started it, why is it so widely recognized in society today – yet still ignored in terms of how we go about relationships?

-Does allowing these qualities and characteristics to take over, or come into relationships early on, have a negative impact on making her an honest woman, seeing her as something a man wants for himself and realizing she is something special that anyone else in the world will want and have?
-It definitely does, because I see it everyday.
+Does allowing the “wifely” qualities and characteristics to take over, or come into relationships early on, have a negative impact on “making her an honest woman”?
+Are these women not seen as something a man wants for himself, realizing she is someone that anyone else could want and have in the blink of an eye?

 Times are changing, and ever changing, whether we want it to or not.
 Less people are getting married and more people are getting divorced.
 But what we always fail to realize is the stiff division between men and women that remains unchanged: